phyletica/ecoevolity-model-prior/docs-source/source/sample-priors.rst

     The expected (orange line) and sampled (histogram) prior distribution on the concentration parameter of the PYP model.

+The ``prior-discount.pdf`` plot shows the expected beta prior on the discount parameter of the PYP model (orange line) to a histogram of the sampled values for the discount parameter.
+Another nice fit:

 .. figure:: /images/prior-sampling-pyp-prior-discount.png
     :align: center